pnxguide/sys402-raid/README.md

 ### Programming Language
 You can use C, C++, Rust to implement this project.
 Other programming languages rather than these must be approved by the instructor first.
 (But, definitely, Python cannot)

+### Submission
+Please put all of your code and **instructions to run the code** in the `part2/`.
+You should describe a bit on your code structure so that it is easy for me to navigate through your code when grading.
+All of the instructions and descriptions should be in `part2/README.md`.